desusai7/garment_store/README.md

 ### Postgresql

-[Postgresql](https://www.postgresql.org/download/) You can simply choose your choice of your operating system and then follow the installation guide .
+Go to [Postgresql](https://www.postgresql.org/download/) and here simply choose your choice of your operating system and then follow the installation guide .
 After installation refer to Database Schema part in the Setup Section.

 ### Google Analytics